vince-scarpa/responsibleAPI/README.md

 1. Import the example sql file
 2. Use or Create a .config file
 ### Setup your storage
-The ResponsibleAPI uses MySQL as Database storage, run the suplied `responsible.sql` file to install the required tables
+The ResponsibleAPI uses MySQL as Database storage, run the supplied `responsible.sql` file to install the required tables

 ### Setup a config file
 If you didn't get a `.config` file shipped in this repo then you'll need to create one.\
 In the repo root directory run the following or anyway you know to create and write to files
 ```
-$ cd <responsible sdk dirrectory>
+$ cd <responsible sdk directory>
 $ mkdir config
 $ touch config/.config
 ```